-- 1. Review AAFS Minutes of the Board of Directors, Executive Committee, and the annual business meetings. - 2.
-Serve as the Chair of the Membership Committee, review all rejected applications, be responsible for letters of notification to rejected applicants, act as the arbiter for unresolved application decisions, and shall be Presiding Officer of the Membership Committee Meeting (without vote). - 3.
+- 1. Review AAFS Minutes of the Board of Directors, Executive Committee, and the annual business meetings. - Serve as the Chair of the Membership Committee, review all rejected applications, be responsible for letters of notification to rejected applicants, act as the arbiter for unresolved application decisions, and shall be Presiding Officer of the Membership Committee Meeting (without vote). - 3.
 Ensure proper care of the records of the AAFS. - 4.
 Ensure staff notifies designated members of the time and place of the meetings. - 5.
 Ensure staff arranges for balloting when and where necessary. - 6.
 Prepare an oral annual report. - 7.
-Serve as Secretary of the Forensic Sciences Foundation Members. - 8.
-Serve in ex officio capacity as the Secretary of the AAFS Standards Board, LLC.
+Serve as Secretary of the Forensic Sciences Foundation Members.